GoogleCloudPlatform/magic-modules/docs/README.md

 3. Visit http://localhost:1313/magic-modules/ to view the docs

-If you are having deployment issues.. try to reset your hugo module cache.
+If you are having deployment issues, try to reset your hugo module cache.
 * `hugo mod clean`